Nandhu9999/embedded_systems/lpc_assembly/README.md

 LSL R0, R0, #4      ; multiply by 2^4
 LSR R0, R0, #2      ; divide by 2^2
+ASR R0, R0, #2      ; divides by 2^2 AND preserves sign bit(for 2's complement operations)
 ; Multiplication using MUL(no division in ARM)

 	MUL R2, R1, R0